MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/planning-hub-sites.md

 - SPO160
 - MET150
 ms.assetid: 4e95dcd8-7e79-4732-aa9b-2f351031b4c2
-description: "In this article, you'll learn about SharePoint intranet hub sites and how to plan before create those sites."
+description: "In this article, you'll learn about SharePoint intranet hub sites and how to plan them before you create them."
 ---

 # Planning your SharePoint hub sites